 One of the reasons many truck drivers expressed concerns about the stringent implementation of the HOS law would be that the truck driver’s salary/pay is by the mile for most interstate truck drivers.

-And this limits the number of hours in a day and a week that they can drive, thus inevitably imposes a limit on truck driver salary earnings.
+And this limits the number of hours they can drive in a day and a week, thus inevitably imposing a limit on truck driver salary earnings.

 The Impact of truck driver salary Pay by the Mile on Safety

-Multiple studies have shown a correlation between mile-paying drivers, driving time limits as well as driver propensity to speed and work more hours.
+Multiple studies have shown a correlation between mile-paying drivers, driving time limits, and driver propensity to speed and work more hours.

-Speeding is dangerous in two ways: it reduces the driver’s response time to events; it increases the probability of collisions, and also increases the severity of accidents.
+Speeding is dangerous in two ways: it reduces the driver’s response time to events, increases the probability of collisions, and also increases the severity of accidents.

-Working longer hours is linked to fatigued driving and the result in an increased risk of accidents.
+Working longer hours is linked to fatigued driving and result in an increased risk of accidents.